-- Advising the resident in the choice and process of completing a formulary monograph, MUE, drug information question response/publication, QI/Performance Improvement project and policy review/development or medical writing document. - Assist the resident in gaining proficiency in providing comprehensive, unbiased, scientifically supported drug information in response to both formal and informal requests - Aid the resident in understanding the role and value of the pharmacist as a drug information provider
+- Advising the resident in the choice and process of completing a formulary monograph or drug class review, MUE, QI/Performance Improvement project and two journal clubs (one formal, one informal). - Assist the resident in gaining proficiency in providing comprehensive, unbiased, scientifically supported drug information in response to both formal and informal requests - Aid the resident in understanding the role and value of the pharmacist as a drug information provider

-PGY1 PROGRAM ORIENTATION
+UOFL HEALTH PGY1 PROGRAM ORIENTATION

-The incoming PGY1 resident will spend approximately 6 weeks in an orientation period during June/July.
+The incoming PGY1 resident will spend approximately 5-6 weeks in an orientation period during June/July.
 This orientation period serves three main purposes: